awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 ### Input Topics<a name="connectors-multiple-topics"></a>

+Most connectors receive input data on MQTT topics\.
 Some connectors subscribe to multiple topics for input data\.
 For example, the Serial Stream connector supports two topics:
 + `serial/+/read/#`
 + `serial/+/write/#`